Do you want to sell if a company if it reached a 52-week (one year), or all-time high?

 You are not alone

 A company’s stock price reaching or exceeding a 52-week high is a good example.
-It is a widely reported, easily noticed (on a chart) statistic that you think is valuable information so you pay attention.
+It is a widely reported and easily noticed (on a chart) statistic.
+This may give you the idea that it is valuable information you should be paying attention to.

 But psychological studies have shown that we wrongly place too much importance on facts that stand out, look important and are easily recalled.